jez13/jez13/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on JSinfinite
-- 🌱 I’m currently learning python, javascript, c, c#, c++
+- 🌱 I’m currently learning Python, JavaScript, C, C#, C++.
-- 💬 Ask me about roblox lua code
+- 💬 Ask me about Roblox lua code.
-- 📫 How to reach me: dm me on discord: Jez#9741
+- 📫 How to reach me: DM me on Discord: Jez#9741
 - 😄 Pronouns: they/them/he/him
 - ⚡ Fun fact: i started programming on a mobile app